sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 	![fastqc per sequence gc content plot](../assets/images/multiqc_mouseMT/fastqc_per_sequence_gc_content_plot.png)

-	Most samples do not deviate too much, Except for one sample which clearly contains more GC% rich content compared to the other samples.
+	Most samples do not deviate too much, Except for two samples which clearly contains more GC% rich content compared to the other samples.
-	This may be indicative of contamination.
+	This may be indicative of contamination or just a difference in composition.

 	![fastqc sequence duplication levels plot](../assets/images/multiqc_mouseMT/fastqc_sequence_duplication_levels_plot.png)

-	Her we see that some sequence are duplicated, but not many.
+	Here we see that some sequence are duplicated, but not many.
 	Normally in the context of RNA-seq some transcripts are present in a large number of copies in the samples, so we would expect to see more over-represented sequences.
 	This is not the case here because this is a toy dataset with a very small number of reads.